dotnet/docs-aspire/docs/messaging/kafka-component.md

 ## Example usage

-In the _Program.cs_ file of your component-consuming project, call the <xref:Microsoft.Extensions.Hosting.AspireKafkaProducerExtensions.AddKafkaProducer> extension method to register an `IProducer<TKey, TValue>` for use via the dependency injection container.
+In the _Program.cs_ file of your component-consuming project, call the <xref:Microsoft.Extensions.Hosting.AspireKafkaProducerExtensions.AddKafkaProducer%2A> extension method to register an `IProducer<TKey, TValue>` for use via the dependency injection container.
 The method takes two generic parameters corresponding to the type of the key and the type of the message to send to the broker.
 These generic parameters will be used to new an instance of `ProducerBuilder<TKey, TValue>`.
 This method also take connection name parameter.

 ```csharp
 builder.AddKafkaProducer<string, string>("messaging");